Federal judges toss out a Louisiana congressional map, bringing fresh uncertainty to the future of a House seat - KESQ

 The intense legal skirmishes over redistricting have largely concluded, with observers on both sides of the aisle saying that control of the House could come down to just a handful of seats.

-Earlier this year, Louisiana’s GOP-controlled Legislature – with the support of newly elected Republican Gov. Jeff Landry – approved a map with the new district to comply with a federal court order that found the state in violation of the federal Voting Rights Act.
+Earlier this year, Louisiana’s GOP-controlled Legislature – with the support of newly elected Republican Gov. Jeff Landry – approved a map with the new district to comply with a federal court order that found the state likely in violation of the federal Voting Rights Act by diminishing the voting power of Black Louisianians.
 Although Black residents make up roughly a third of Louisiana’s population, the state has just one Black lawmaker – who is also the lone Democrat – in its six-member US House delegation.

 The new district lines endangered the reelection chances for the current 6th District officeholder, Republican Rep. Garret Graves, who had backed a Landry rival in the 2023 race for governor.